 The Company recognizes interest and penalties related to unrecognized tax benefits as a component of the Company's income tax provision.
 Accrued interest and penalties are included within the related tax liability line in the consolidated balance sheet.
-There was no liability for the payment of interest and penalties at both August 31, 2014 and August 31, 2013.
+There was no liability for the payment of interest and penalties at both August 31, 2015 and August 31, 2014.

 The Company is subject to taxation in the United States and various states and foreign jurisdictions.
-With few exceptions, as of August 31, 2014, the Company is no longer subject to federal, state, local, or foreign examinations by tax authorities for years prior to August 31, 2011.
+With few exceptions, as of August 31, 2015, the Company is no longer subject to federal, state, local, or foreign examinations by tax authorities for years prior to August 31, 2012.

-16. COMMITMENTS AND CONTINGENCIES
+18. COMMITMENTS AND CONTINGENCIES

-On August 19, 2014, the Compensation Committee of the Board of Directors of the Company approved the material terms of an annual bonus plan for the Company's executive officers as well as certain officers and employees for the fiscal year ending August 31, 2015.
-For fiscal 2015 as in past years, the total amount available under the bonus plan for all plan participants, including executive officers, is dependent upon the Company's earnings before interest, taxes and other income, as adjusted to take into account amounts to be paid under the bonus plan and certain other adjustments (Adjusted EBITOI).
+On August 18, 2015, the Compensation Committee of the Board of Directors of the Company approved the material terms of an annual bonus plan for the Company's executive officers as well as certain officers and employees for the fiscal year ending August 31, 2016.
+For fiscal 2016 as in past years, the total amount available under the bonus plan for all plan participants, including executive officers, is dependent upon the Company's earnings before interest, taxes and other income, as adjusted to take into account amounts to be paid under the bonus plan and certain other adjustments (Adjusted EBITOI).
 Each plan participant's percentage of the overall bonus pool is based upon the number of plan participants, the individual's annual base salary and the individual's position and level of responsibility within the company.
-In the case of each of the Company's executive officer participants, 75% of the amount of their individual bonus payout will be determined based upon the Company's actual EBITOI for fiscal 2015 compared to a pre-established target EBITOI for fiscal 2015 and 25% of the payout will be determined based upon such executive officer's achievement of certain preestablished individual performance objectives.
-The payment of bonuses under the plan are discretionary and may be paid to executive officer participants in both cash and shares of NTIC common stock, the exact amount and percentages will be determined by the Company's Board of Directors, upon recommendation of the Compensation Committee, after the completion of the Company's consolidated financial statements for fiscal 2015.
+In the case of each of the Company's executive officer participants, 75% of the amount of their individual bonus payout will be determined based upon the Company's actual EBITOI for fiscal 2016 compared to a pre-established target EBITOI for fiscal 2016 and 25% of the payout will be determined based upon such executive officer's achievement of certain preestablished individual performance objectives.
+The payment of bonuses under the plan are discretionary and may be paid to executive officer participants in both cash and shares of NTIC common stock, the exact amount and percentages will be determined by the Company's Board of Directors, upon recommendation of the Compensation Committee, after the completion of the Company's consolidated financial statements for fiscal 2016.

-On August 22, 2013, the Compensation Committee of the Board of Directors of the Company approved the material terms of an annual bonus plan for the Company's executive officers as well as certain officers and employees for the fiscal year ending August 31, 2014.
-For fiscal 2014, as in past years, the total amount available under the bonus plan for all plan participants, including executive officers, was dependent upon the Company's Adjusted EBITOI.
+On August 19, 2014, the Compensation Committee of the Board of Directors of the Company approved the material terms of an annual bonus plan for the Company's executive officers as well as certain officers and employees for the fiscal year ending August 31, 2015.
+For fiscal 2015 as in past years, the total amount available under the bonus plan for all plan participants, including executive officers, was dependent upon the Company's Adjusted EBITOI.
 Each plan participant's percentage of the overall bonus pool was based upon the number of plan participants, the individual's annual base salary and the individual's position and level of responsibility within the company.
-In the case of each of the Company's executive officer participants, 75% of the amount of their individual bonus payout was determined based upon the Company's actual EBITOI for fiscal 2014 compared to a pre-established target EBITOI for fiscal 2014 and 25% of the payout was determined based upon such executive officer's achievement of certain pre-established individual performance objectives.
-The payment of bonuses under the plan were discretionary.
+In the case of each of the Company's executive officer participants, 75% of the amount of their individual bonus payout was determined based upon the Company's actual EBITOI for fiscal 2015 compared to a pre-established target EBITOI for fiscal 2015 and 25% of the payout was determined based upon such executive officer's achievement of certain pre-established individual performance objectives.

-Accrued bonuses as of August 31, 2014 were \$1,460,000 under the fiscal 2014 bonus plan.
-There were \$959,000 in accrued bonuses under the prior fiscal year bonus plan as of August 31, 2013.
+Accrued bonuses as of August 31, 2015 and 2014 were \$620,000 and \$1,460,000, respectively.